jmrod4/miniparse/FAQ.md

 The PATCH number will change when fixing bugs or implementing internal or minor improvements.
 No changes will be made to the public interface.

-Additionally a `b` will be added for beta (i.e. prerelease) versions.
+Additionally a `b` will be added for beta (i.e. pre-release) versions.

 ---